Work in France: Finding a job in France

 Some major hirers in 2015 included Alten, Capgemini, Castorama, Elior, Engie, Eurodisney, GSF,ISS France, Keolis, La Poste, McDonald's France, Onet Propreté et Services, SNCF, Société Générale, Sopra, Quick, and Vinci.

 Work experience is considered vital so if you’re a graduate consider an internship or stage and get some tips on how to succeed in a job interview as well as how to write a French CV and CV mistakes to avoid.
-Be flexible and be prepared to take on a job that you might not consider back home to get started working in France, give you a chance to brush up your French, and allow you to make as many contacts as possible.
+Be flexible and prepared to take a job you might not consider back home to get started working in France, give you a chance to brush up your French, and allow you to make as many contacts as possible.
 By gaining more local experience and networks, your job opportunities in France will improve with time.

 In France businesses have a strong hierarchy with clearly defined positions and power.
 Secretaries work hard to protect their bosses from disturbances so you will hardly speak directly to people in top positions.
 Even the seating arrangements around a meeting table will be organised according to rank.